waleedlugod/obsidian_notes/Ateneo/Year 3/Sem 1/PHILO 12/Religious Experience.md

 Religious experience is the root of religion.
 Because of the unexplainable, we believe in religion.

+Divine is something unmeasurable and unexplainable.
+It creates wonder.
+Mystical.

 The *static* dimension are the *doctrines*, *moral codes*, and *rituals*.
 The static arises from the experience of the divine.